What is a Washington Federal Maritime Commission Bond?

 - $50,000 – Ocean Freight Forwarder (OFF)

-- $150,000 – registered NVOCC whose primary place of business is outside the U.S.
+- $150,000 – Registered NVOCCs that have their main place of business outside of the United States

 Group OTI Bond Amount